 This past Saturday July 2nd marked the fourteenth anniversary of the death of my favorite actor Jimmy Stewart.
 Over the span of his 89 years Stewart created an enduring movie legacy that is matched by few.
 But being one of Hollywood’s most revered film stars wasn’t all there was to the legend.
 Stewart was also a devoted husband and father, a humanitarian, a patriot, and a bona fide war hero.
 Here are a few things about him you may not have known.

 James Maitland Stewart was born in Indiana, Pennsylvania and like my family his had come to that part of the state as pioneer settlers.
 His father was a third generation merchant and for many years operated The J.M.
 Stewart & Co. hardware store founded there in 1848.
 In addition to his deep-rooted family values Stewart had deep roots in military tradition.
-Both his grandfathers fought in the Civil War while his father served in two wars, the Spanish-American, as well as World War I. The Stewarts had a close-knit highly principled family life growing up.
+Both his grandfathers fought in the Civil War while his father served in two wars, the Spanish-American, as well as World War I. The Stewarts had a close-knit, highly principled family life growing up.
 Music and reading were focal points of the family’s time together.
 They attended the Calvary Presbyterian Church of Indiana where his parents sang in the choir and the family held hands and said grace at every meal.
 Jimmy’s happy childhood in small-town America left a lasting impression.

 Eventually he would serve as a flight instructor for both the B-17 “Flying Fortress” and B-24″ Liberator.”
 Much to his dismay Stewart stayed in the states for nearly two years, serving as a Captain and Operations Officer for a squadron, that was part of a Bombardment Group of the Eighth Air Force.
-Finally commanding officers gave-in to his request and sent him overseas and in March of 1944 Jimmy was transferred to the 453rd Bombardment Group at Old Buckenham, England.
+Finally commanding officers gave-in to his request and sent him overseas in March of 1944 when Jimmy was transferred to a Bombardment Group at Old Buckenham, England.
 There he flew bombing missions in B-24’s for the remainder of the war.
 Stewart’s war record included 20 combat missions as command pilot, wing commander or squadron commander.
 He was awarded the Distinguished Flying Cross with two Oak Leaf Clusters (that means he received it three times).
 In addition he received The Air Medal with three Oak Leaf Clusters (four times), and the French Croix de Guerre with Palm.
 At the end of the war he had risen to the rank of Colonel and afterwards remained with the Air Force Reserves and became a Brigadier General in 1959.

 Stewart was a staunch supporter of the Republican party and a “hawk” on the Vietnam War, even after his son Ron, while serving as a Marine Corps Lieutenant, was killed in action there at the age of 24.
 Actor Henry Fonda was one of Jimmy’s best friends despite the two having far differing political opinions.
 An argument over politics once brought the two roommates to a fist fight, but they maintained their friendship by never discussing the subject again.
 Fonda and Stewart were Hollywood playboys but Jimmy settled down at age 41 and married his wife Gloria.
 The two remained together for 45 years until her death in 1994.